Billie Eilish on lovesickness, self-reflection and insecurity

 The discussions about her person are processed musically

 When Billie Eilish talks about mental health problems, an audience of millions feels understood.
-And when, after years in veiled and explicitly anti-irritating outfits, she suddenly shows herself on the cover of “Vogue” with a blond mane and a tailor-made Gucci corsage, then there is no hot topic of conversation for days, especially on the internet.
+And when, after years in veiled and explicitly anti-irritating outfits, she suddenly appears on the cover of “Vogue” with a blond mane and a tailor-made Gucci corsage, then there is no hot topic of conversation for days, especially on the Internet.

 The discussions about her art and her person have not gone unnoticed by Eilish, how should they.
 “Some people hate what I wear, some praise it”, she sings, she says no in the evocative, haunting, spoken word piece “Not My Responsibility”, which almost looks like a long yoga mantra.
 And asks her listeners if they would prefer her to remain silent in order to come to the wise conclusion that other people’s views about her are not their area of responsibility.